andrewt0301/hse-acos-course/docs/part1ca/12_MMIO/lecture.md

 1. ###### TheCircle

    * Parameters of `Bitmap Display`: unit size is `2×2`; display size is `512×256`.
-   * It is not guaraneed that the circle fits into the display (address range) or is located within this range at all.
+   * It is not guaraneed that the circle fits into the display's address range or is located within this range at all.

    Input: